PerrySelensol/PerrySelensol.github.io/docs/events/events_full.md

 A *string* `message` parameter is received which is the message entered in the chat box.

 The functions can be made to return a string which will be the message that is actually being sent instead of the message in chat box (if allowed in settings.)
-This means making any of the functions returning **nil** will prevent the message from being sent at all.
+This means a function returning **nil** prevents the message from being sent at all.

+When multiple functions return their string at the same time, **the last function registered to this event** will get its string sent to chat.

 &nbsp;